onkelbeh/HomeAssistantRepository/README.md

 Installation is pretty easy:

-First add the Overlay to `/etc/portage/repos.conf/homeassistant.conf`, make sure not to interfere with your gentoo repo, which is at `/usr/portage/gentoo` in my boxes, because i _always_ have more than one repo active by default:
+First add the Overlay to `/etc/portage/repos.conf/homeassistant.conf`, make sure not to interfere with your gentoo repo, which is at `/usr/portage/gentoo` in my boxes, because I _always_ have more than one repo active by default:
 ```
 [HomeAssistantRepository]
 location = /usr/portage/homeassistant